Shir0kamii/graphitesend/README.rst

 Since the fork, the following changes has been made:

-* None that matter yet
+* Rework of the documentation with better usage

 Roadmap
 =======